laravel/docs/collections.md

     // ['John Doe', 'Jane Doe', 'Johnny Doe']

-The `concat` method numerically reindexes keys for items concatenated onto the original collection.
-To maintain keys in associative collections, see the [merge](#method-merge) method.
+The `concat` method renumbers the keys of the items added to the collection.
+To keep the keys in associative collections, see the [merge](#method-merge) method.

 <a name="method-contains"></a>
 #### `contains()` {.collection-method}